mwshinn/PyDDM/doc/quickstart.rst

 Going further
 -------------

-Just as we created MuCoherence above (by inheriting from :class:`.Mu`) to modify the drift rate based on coherence, we can modify other portions of the model.
+Just as we created DriftCoherence above (by inheriting from :class:`.Drift`) to modify the drift rate based on coherence, we can modify other portions of the model.
 See :doc:`recipes` for more examples.
 Also see the :doc:`apidoc/index` for more specific details about overloading